-HSAD 4295" Hospitality Small Business Development Prerequisite(s): 1103 or concurrent enrollment, 2283, 3213, 45 credit hours completed.
+Hospitality Small Business Development.
+Prerequisite(s): 3543, 3575, 3623 and 4163.
 The theories and procedures necessary to develop a small business in the hospitality industry.
-Financial analysis, feasibility study, proforma creation, building and site construction and brand selection.
+Financial analysis, feasibility study, pro-forma creation, building and site construction and brand selection.

-HKAD 4333 Hospitality and Tourism Financing Prerequisite(s): 1103 or concurrent enrollment, 2283, ACCT 2103, 30 credit hours completed.
+Hospitality and Tourism Financing.
+Prerequisite(s): 2282.
 The theory and practice of operational and strategic financial policy and problems in the hospitality industry.
 Financial information systems, fund allocation, asset management, financial structure and analysis of the financial environment.

-Fine Dining and Theme Restaurant Professional Practicum

-Lab 4.5.
-Prerequisite(s): 1103 or concurrent enrollment, 3344 and application process successfully completed.
+Fine Dining and Theme Restaurant Professional Practicum.
+Prerequisite(s): 3344 and application process successfully completed.
 Restaurant production or service professional applying management theory to in-depth practice.